You have found the article you are looking for.

 - What to do when conversion optimization fails.

 Many companies that begin conversion optimization see great improvements in conversion rates quickly, but this can be misleading.

 A conversion rate is simply the number of people that visit your site and/or form page that actually completes the form.

 If you always have 1,000 people viewing the form every month, and it never goes up or never goes down then measuring a conversion rate is fine.

 But like any business, you want LOTS of people (they need to be quality of course) making it into your funnel and visiting the form page.
-The problem is as you increase the number of visitors, the conversion rate is going to drop because the number of people converting is NEVER the same as the number of visitors increases.
+The problem is as you increase the number of visitors, the conversion rate is going to drop some because the number of people converting is NEVER the same as the number of visitors increases.

 Because the number of conversions does not grow at the same rate as your number of visitors, it will seem like the conversion rate is dropping, which, of course, it is.

 We don’t want the executive team going into a panic when conversion rates drop simply because you did a good job of growing your audience.

 Instead, focus on growth rate, which is simply the rate of growth for the total number of leads (or sales) in a given time period.

 A growth rate is independent of your incoming audience and if you are trying to improve the number of people who convert, this will go up if you are doing better.